robrohan/csvToIcs/readme.md

 This will only generate all day events, and it uses the start date.
 In fact, it only uses the _Subject_, _Start Date_, and _Description_ fields.
 You can hide the others in your spreadsheet application, but the exported CSV must have all the fields.

-The reason the other fields are there is: this particular CSV format is supported by other applciations (Google Calendar for example), and it just seemed like a good idea to stick to the format.
+The reason the other fields are there is: this particular CSV format is supported by other applications (Google Calendar for example), and it just seemed like a good idea to stick to the format.

 Unlike Google Calendar, this application supports using Emojis in the Subject.